DonDxDy/odoo/doc/howtos/rdtraining/09_compute_onchange.rst

 An example can be found
 `here <https://github.com/odoo/odoo/blob/2ccf0bd0dcb2e232ee894f07f24fdc26c51835f7/addons/crm/models/crm_lead.py#L308-L317>`__.

+A compute method is written by setting the field, an inverse is written by setting its dependencies.

 Note that the ``inverse`` method is only called when saving the record, while the ``compute`` method is called at each change of the dependencies.